 Initial Awards.
-Pursuant to our outside director compensation policy, effective June 15, 2022, each person who first becomes a non-employee director will receive, on the first trading day on or after the date that the person first becomes a non-employee director, an initial award of stock options to purchase shares of our common stock and an initial award of our restricted stock units (collectively, the Initial Award) together having an aggregate value of approximately \$495,489 (with the shares covered by each award rounded down to the nearest whole share), with 67% of the value of the initial award in stock options to purchase shares of our common stock and the remaining 33% of the value of the initial award in our restricted stock units.
-Prior to an amendment to our outside director compensation policy in April 2021, each Initial Award consisted of an option to purchase 37,383 shares of our common stock.
-The Initial Award will be scheduled to vest in equal installments as to 1/36th of the shares of our common stock subject to the Initial Award on a monthly basis following the Initial Award's grant date, on the same day of the month as the grant date, subject to continued services to us through the applicable vesting dates.
+Pursuant to our outside director compensation policy, effective February 7, 2023, each person who first becomes a non-employee director will receive, on the first trading day on or after the date that the person first becomes a non-employee director, an initial award of stock options to purchase shares of our common stock and an initial award of our restricted stock units (collectively, the Initial Award) together having an aggregate value of approximately \$367,500 (with the shares covered by each award rounded down to the nearest whole share), with 50% of the value of the Initial Award in stock options to purchase shares of our common stock and the remaining 50% of the value of the Initial Award in our restricted stock units.
+Prior to the February 2023 amendment to our outside director compensation policy, each Initial Award consisted of stock options to purchase shares of common stock and restricted stock units, together having an aggregate value of approximately \$495,489, with 67% of the value of the Initial Award in stock options and the remaining 33% of the value of the Initial Award in restricted stock units.
+The Initial Award vests in equal installments as to 1/36th of the shares of our common stock subject to the

+Initial Award on a monthly basis following the Initial Award's grant date, on the same day of the month as the grant date, subject to continued services to us through the applicable vesting dates.

 If the person was a member of our board of directors and also an employee, then becoming a non-employee director due to termination of employment will not entitle the person to an Initial Award.